-While you’re conscious, it’s easy to be aware how loud your music / podcast is, however as you drift off the volume might spike with you actually knowing.
+While you’re conscious, it’s easy to be aware of how loud your music/podcast is, however as you drift off the volume might spike with you actually knowing.

-- The track itself has been recorded differently and not normalised to a standard volume
+- The track itself has been recorded differently and not normalized to a standard volume

-- Accidently pushed volume increase button on your phone / device
+- Accidently pushed the volume increase button on your phone/device

 The likelihood of damaging your hearing while sleeping with earbuds is relatively low.
 If you’re like me, it’s impossible to sleep with excessive noise and the spike in volume would probably jolt you awake anyway!

 When you sleep with earbuds on, it can block air circulation in and around your ear, leading to a buildup of earwax.
 If you’re sleeping with them constantly, this buildup can get firmly packed in your ear canal.
 Not good for your hearing!